Pho: Modern era

 In recent decades, phở has evolved beyond its traditional form, with new variations emerging to cater to modern tastes and preferences.
 One notable innovation is phở cuốn, where the ingredients of phở are wrapped in fresh rice noodles, creating a new dish that has gained popularity in Hanoi.

-Phở's influence has even extended into the cocktail scene, with bars like Nê offering phở-inspired cocktails that incorporate the soup’s signature spices.
+Phở's influence has even extended into the cocktail scene, with bars like Nê offering phở-inspired cocktails that incorporate the soup's signature spices.

-Additionally, chefs such as Peter Cung have brought phở into the realm of fine dining, as exemplified by his Michelin-starred restaurant Anan Saigon, where phở is deconstructed into a multi-course meal.
+Additionally, chefs such as Peter Cuong Franklin have brought phở into the realm of fine dining, as exemplified by his Michelin-starred restaurant Anan Saigon, where phở is deconstructed into a multi-course meal.

-Official recognition has followed suit, with the Vietnamese government designating December 12 as the 'Day of Phở' in 2018, and in 2024, Hanoi and Nam Định-style phở were recognized as national intangible cultural heritage.
-These developments reflect the dish’s enduring relevance and its continued reinvention in both local and international culinary landscapes.
+The inaugural Day of Pho (Ngày của Phở) event was organized by Tuổi Trẻ newspaper and Acecook Vietnam in Ho Chi Minh City on December 12, 2017.
+At its launch, Tuổi Trẻ stated that it had proposed official recognition of December 12 as Day of Pho.
+The program was subsequently held annually as a cultural and culinary event promoting Vietnamese pho.

 Etymology and origins

 Reviews of 19th and 20th-century Vietnamese literature have found that pho entered the mainstream sometime in the 1910s.
 Georges Dumoutier's extensive 1907 account of Vietnamese cuisine omits any mention of phở.
 The word appears in a short story published in 1907.
 Nguyễn Công Hoan recalls its sale by street vendors in 1913.
 A 1931 dictionary is the first to define phở as a soup: "from the word phấn.
 A dish consisting of small slices of rice cake boiled with beef."

-Possibly the earliest English-language reference to pho was in the book Recipes of All Nations, edited by Countess Morphy in 1935: In the book, pho is described as "an Annamese soup held in high esteem ... made with beef, a veal bone, onions, a bay leaf, salt, and pepper, and a small teaspoon of nuoc-mam (fish sauce)."
+Possibly the earliest English-language reference to pho was in the book Recipes of All Nations, edited by Countess Morphy in 1935: In the book, pho is described as "an Annamese soup held in high esteem ... made with beef, a veal bone, onions, a bay leaf, salt, and pepper, and a small teaspoon of nuoc-mam (fish sauce)."'

 There are two prevailing theories on the origin of the word phở and, by extension, the dish itself.
 As author Nguyễn Dư notes, both questions are significant to Vietnamese identity.